 - Margins: Your pages should include one-inch margins on all sides (so your top, bottom, left, and right margins should all be uniform).
 These should be the default margins in MS Word and other word processors like Scrivener.

 - Indentations: For the first line of a new paragraph, you should indent a half-inch.
-For most word processors, you can do this by hitting the tab key once.
+For most word processors, you can do this by setting the paragraph indention to “First Line.”
+It is not advisable to hit the space bar five times or use tab.

 - Line spacing: All lines should be double spaced.
 Double-spacing your lines makes the manuscript easier to read and mark up.
 Do not add an extra space between paragraphs.